 We have developed a whole school policy which outlines the way in which we have developed this provision, which is available as a document to download on this page.

-At Selwyn we follow the National Curriculum.
-Additional information regarding the primary curriculum is also available on this page of the Newham website, which describes a curriculum as ‘a set of courses or subjects for study.
+At Selwyn, we follow the National Curriculum.
+The curriculum can be understood as ‘a set of courses or subjects for study.
 It describes the knowledge, skills and understanding that your child needs in each subject’.

-As outlined in the links provided above, all children from Year 1 to Year 6 are taught: English, Maths, Science, ICT, PE, Music, Art & Design, Design and Technology (DT), History and Geography.
+As outlined in the links provided above, all children from Year 1 to Year 6 are taught: English, Maths, Science, ICT, PE, Music, Art & Design, Design and Technology (DT), History and Geography and a Modern Language (ML).
 The Early Years Foundation Stage curriculum (for Nursery and Reception children) has its own curriculum page on the website.

 We follow the Newham Agreed Syllabus for Religious Education (RE) and have reflection time every week to develop children's Personal, Social, Health and Citizenship (PSHCE) skills and understanding.
 Details of how we teach RE, and the link to the understanding of British values, are provided in a document to download on this page.

-We aim to provide every child with access to a broad and balanced curriculum, that is taught in an interesting and stimulating way.
+We aim to provide every child with access to a broad and balanced curriculum that is taught in an engaging and stimulating way.
 All the subjects above are taught as either part of the core curriculum (English, maths, science and computing), or as part of the wider curriculum (all other subjects).